 Madison Mask started his career at an event planning agency.
 Since then he has gone on to produce events and brand activations at some of the largest industry trade shows across the country.
 With this corporate events background, he's now exploring his interest in creating more surreal and artistic experiences.
 His delve into creating installation started in 2020 with site-specific large sculpture pop ups under the moniker modest museum and immersive exhibits inside of his studio space.

-Rewind is set to open on Saturday, October 15, 2021.
-Tickets are $20 for adults, $15 for children 2-12 and $17 for students, senior citizens and military during the weekdays.
-Super Sweet tickets are available for $35 and include a limited edition Sweet Tooth Hotel merch pack featuring an enamel pin, sticker and a sweet treat.
+Tickets are $20 for adults and $15 for children 2-12.
+Super Sweet tickets are available for $35 and include a limited edition Sweet Tooth Hotel merch pack featuring an enamel pin, sticker and locally baked mini Wildberry Pop Tart from The Butter Fairy.
 Children under the age of 2 are free.

 Hours of entry are Tuesday - Thursday, 12:00pm – 6:00pm, Friday and Saturday, 12:00pm - 8:00pm and Sunday: 12:00pm – 6:00pm.
 Entry is limited to every 30 minutes and the number of guests will be limited for the health and safety of all visitors.